rootn9633/my-tech-blog/content/pages/about.md

 socialImage: "/media/image-2.jpg"
 ---

-Currently an Electronic Engineering student from NCTU, my interests range from embedded systems to server maintenance and web design.
+Currently an EECS masters student at UC Berkeley.
+My interests range from cloud technology to embedded systems.
+Basically, I like to connect things together.